Chemo is Dreadful, Could it Be Better?

-You’re not getting chemo
+You’re not getting chemo the right way.

 Recent scientific studies have shown that as many as 4 out of 5 cancer patients undergoing chemotherapy are not receiving the correct chemo dose.